saraiikc/saraiikc.github.io/index.md

 # Katy Colindres's Portfolio

 Hi!
 Welcome to my home page!
-My name is Katy Colindres and I am currently a Computer Science student at the California State University of Fulllerton, hopefully graduating in 2027!
+My name is Katy Colindres and I am currently a Computer Science student at the California State University of Fullerton, hopefully graduating in 2027!

 ## My Favorite CPSC 120L Labs